ucsb-cs148-f21/project-t02-clubrush/team/retrospectives/RETRO_02.md

 ## Retro Outcome Assessment

-* A brief description of what your retro 2 experiment was
+* Our retro 2 experiment was to get better at setting team deadlines.
-* A brief recap of the metric you planned on using
+* The metric we planned on using was seeing progress within all the site functionalities within given deadlines
-* The outcome according to the metric now that the next Sprint is done (maybe already for a while).
+* The outcome is looking positive.
+People are on task and working hard towards the project.
+Things are getting done and there hasn't been a lot of conflict, so it's good.
-* Your conclusions based on this outcome.
-You can decide to cement this change going forward, to modify it (start a new experiment), or to discard it and go back to previous procedures.
+* With this outcome, I can say that our team progress will continue to look bright as long as we continue this habit of setting deadlines.